 - The Tapas Acupressure Technique

-- Trained in Dream Interpretation by Linda Yael Schiller, MSW, LICSW
+- Dream Interpretation by Linda Yael Schiller, MSW, LICSW

 - Since 2000, providing out-patient and in-patient therapy to people struggling with weight loss, including those who have had bariatric surgery

 - Clinical supervisor at a local mental health clinic

 - Transforming Overeating with Tapas Acupressure Technique; MEDA Conference, ACEP Conference, NASW Symposium